 Summary and Conclusions

 The Bible clearly states that there will be two resurrections., and Revelation 20:4-6 indicates that there will be 1,000 years between the two resurrections.

 Biblical scholars agree that the first resurrection will involve only the just (i.e., those whom God regards as righteous because of their faith in Him), but they disagree as to whether this resurrection will include all of the just.
 There is also disagreement as to whether or not this resurrection will involve the souls (or the spirits) of the just, rather than their physical bodies.
-In this regard, we would argue that if human souls (or spirits) are eternal, as most Christians believe, souls (or spirits) do not need to be resurrected and, therefore, the first resurrection, as well as the second resurrection, will involve physical bodies, not just souls (or spirits).
+In this regard, we would argue that if human souls (or spirits) are eternal, as most Christians believe, souls (or spirits) do not need to be resurrected and, therefore, the first resurrection, as well as the second resurrection, will involve only physical bodies, not souls (or spirits).